kuldeepsinghkarki/starwars/README.md

 - APIs decorated with Swagger doc.
 - API Security .
 Used JWT tokens for endpoints security.
 Please see [API Security]
 - Dockerfile for containerization.
-- Offline API behavior for person service.
+- Offline API behavior for person service [API Offline Mode]
 - OpenAPI support using HATEOAS.
 - Deployment using minikube